lozeki/React_Music_Store/README.md

 In the project directory, you can run:

+### `npm install -g json-server`

+For creating static API we have a package: json-server.
+Install json-server as a global package.

+### `json-server --watch db2.json --port 6700`

+Run the json-server with db.json file and provide a port number.
+By this you will be creating an API. json-server --watch <Json-File-Name> --port <number>

 ### `npm start`

+Open another Terminal in the project directory
 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.